2023 NASCAR Cup Series: Round 15: Enjoy Illinois 300

+This was Kyle Busch’s 63rd and last win in Cup before his death in 2026.

 Round 16: Toyota/Save Mart 350

 Denny Hamlin won the pole.
 Hamlin won the first stage while Kyle Busch won the second stage.
 Hamlin spun and got into the wall after breaking the toe link.
 Tyler Reddick spun after a flat tire.

 Martin Truex Jr. dominated, passing Chase Elliott for the lead and holding off Busch for his second win of the season and fourth at Sonoma.

 Round 17: Ally 400

 Ross Chastain won the pole.
 Tyler Reddick won the first stage.
 During Stage 2, Reddick spun coming down pit road due to a right rear wheel separation, resulting in a penalty.
 On the restart, Ryan Blaney spun and hit the bare concrete wall near the infield.
 Denny Hamlin won the second stage.
 Chastain would get the lead back in the final stage and held off Martin Truex Jr. for the win.

 Round 18: Grant Park 220

 Denny Hamlin won the pole.
 Erik Jones locked up on Lap 1 and hit Brad Keselowski, sending him into Noah Gragson, with all three hitting the tire barrier.
 Kyle Busch sled and hit the tire barrier, causing a caution.
 Alex Bowman exited the race early with a blown engine.
 Christopher Bell won both stages.
 Bell sled into the tire barrier and caused several cars to clog the track.
 Austin Dillon would get into the wall while he and Justin Haley were fighting for the lead.
 Martin Truex Jr. spun into the tire barrier.
 On the restart, New Zealand-born V8 Supercars driver Shane van Gisbergen took the lead from Haley.
 Ricky Stenhouse Jr. got into the tire barrier after contact with Bubba Wallace, sending the race to overtime.
 On the restart, van Gisbergen held off Haley to win the race for Trackhouse Racing, earning his first Cup Series victory in his NASCAR debut, and becoming the first driver to win in their first career start since Johnny Rutherford in 1963.